You are here

 Learning Center Icons

 A few courts have physical learning centers within their courthouses, sometimes operated in collaboration with another organization.
-Learning centers are depicted in the visualization with an icon which is identified in a key located near the bottom of the visualization, slightly to the right of center.
+Learning centers are depicted in the interactive civics map with an icon which is identified in a key located near the bottom of the interactive map, slightly to the right of center.

 A map legend field labeled as Key, which presents a red balloon shaped icon which contains a book like graphic within itself.
 The icon is used on the map to identify the locations of court-affiliated learning centers.